TFind - NTFS disk searcher

 - The pattern given is matched only against the file name, not the full path

 Several of the limitations listed above may soon disappear, particularly if I receive supportive feedback about this tool.
-At present, I am considering adding a GUI, support for regular expressions and better UAC handling; at a later date, I may also add a helper service to allow remote and non-Administrator users to use TFind, along with support for other file systems (without the speed benefits of MFT access, but at least you'd be able to use TFind anywhere).
+At present, I am considering adding a GUI and support for regular expressions; at a later date, I may also add support for other file systems (without the speed benefits of MFT access, but at least you'd be able to use TFind anywhere).
 Depending on the performance impact, I may also add full path matching along with regular expression support.

 09 April 2008 - UAC workaround, default to searching all drives.